BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
 I improved the plot mastering my Seaborn skills, I also cleaned a bit the code and Markup description.

 **Thoughts:** That was a great satisfaction get a cleaner plot, that visualizes my data much clearer.

+### Day 35: April 10, 2020

+**Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
+I splitted all the employees in generational cohorts and plotted a bar plot.
+The Gen Z is the most satisfied generation!

+**Thoughts:** Today I finally did some independent work, even though not completely.
+I have to take over a project and start ot do it independently.